wasmCloud/wasmcloud-dev-site/content/overview/getting-started/_index.en.md

 Call response (raw): ��statusCode�Ȧstatus�OK�header��body�H{"method":"GET","path":"/echo","query_string":"","headers":{},"body":[]}
 ```

 Because the actor isn't actually returning JSON, the return payload has some characters that the terminal doesn't know how to interpret from its bytes[^1].
-However you can still see the response body which contains our exact "echoed" request.
+However, you can still see the response body which contains our exact "echoed" request.
 Note that there's a more "human" friendly way of invoking actors using the dashboard's web UI.

-Congratulations, you've made it through the first guide to wasmCloud.
+Congratulations!
+You've made it through the first guide to wasmCloud.
 You should now feel comfortable exploring the ecosystem, starting and stopping the host runtime, interacting with the wasmCloud dashboard web UI, and interacting with lattices using the `wash` command line tool.

 To learn more about actors, providers, and more concepts on wasmcloud, continue on to the [App Development](../../app-dev) or [Platform Building](../../platform-builder) sections depending on your interests.